mo-pm/exercises/README.md

 # exercises
+Hello!

-A repo that contains all the exercises that I do through my learning journey
+Welcome to my repo that contains all the projects that I do through my learning journey.